-Drainage of the infested region by consistent insertion of linen cloths or gauze strips.
-Sitting baths or lapels with potassium permanganate solution (especially in case of superinfection).
-Subsequently, application of a 1% hydrocortisone cream, which can be supplemented by a 20-minute moist application (using a pad soaked with physiological saline solution) in case of heavy wetting.
-If necessary in case of bacterial superinfection, combination of topical steroids with topical antibiotics (e.g. Fucidine).
+Drainage of the infected region by consistent insertion of linen cloths or gauze strips.
+Sitz baths or whipping with potassium permanganate solution (especially in cases of superinfection).
+Subsequent application of a 1% hydrocortisone cream, which can be supplemented by a 20-minute moist application (using an overlay soaked with physiological saline solution) in cases of severe oozing.
+If necessary in cases of bacterial superinfection, combination of topical steroids with topical antibiotics (e.g., Fucidine).

-When the acute wetting condition subsides, transition to a zinc-containing application (e.g. 5% zinc oxide cream in Ungt. emulsif. aq.) or to soft zinc paste.
+When the acute weeping condition subsides, transition to a zinc-containing application (e.g., 5% zinc oxide cream in Ungt. emulsif. aq.) or even to soft zinc paste.

 Progression/forecastThis section has been translated automatically.